martinkearn/Content/Demos/Machine Learning/Building HowHappy with the Emotion API.md

 # Building HowHappy with the Emotion API
-This demo will show how HowHappy.co.uk was created using ASP.Net core 1.0 and the Microsoft Cognitive Services Emotion API
+This demo will show how HowHappy.co.uk was created using ASP.Net core 1.0, JavaScript and the Microsoft Cognitive Services Emotion API

 ### Pre Reqs
 * Visual Studio 2015
 * ASP.NET Core 1.0 RC1 or later
 * Copy of https://github.com/martinkearn/How-Happy GitHub Repo
+* Visit HowHappy.co.uk to wake it up

 ## Explore the site
 Open HowHappy.co.uk
+* People can go to the website themselves, it is live

 Upload `audience_2500.jpg` or `a-justin-bieber-concert-summed-up-in-one-picture-21677-1283366665-16.jpg`